QuentinPerez/42-toolkit/srcs/c/f_string/README.md

 	- uf_str_len(const char *str)
 	- Return lenght of string 'str'

+## How to use ?

+You can see one example [here](https://github.com/QuentinPerez/42-toolkit/tree/master/examples/c/f_string)

 ## License

 42-toolkit is available under the [GNU General Public License, version 3](LICENSE).